StlcThe Simply Typed Lambda-Calculus

 The \ symbol in a function abstraction \x:T,t is usually written as a Greek letter "lambda" (hence the name of the calculus).
 The variable x is called the parameter to the function; the term t is its body.
 The annotation :T specifies the type of arguments that the function can be applied to.

 If you've seen lambda-calculus notation elsewhere, you might be wondering why abstraction is written here as \x:T,t instead of the usual "\x:T.t".
-The reason is that some front ends for interacting with Coq use periods to separate a file into "sentences" to be passed separately to the Coq top level.
+The reason is that some user interfaces for interacting with Coq use periods to separate a file into "sentences" to be passed separately to the Coq top level.

 Some examples: